-The professional skills tests (skills tests) for prospective teachers assess the core skills that teachers need to fulfil their professional role in schools, rather than the subject knowledge needed for teaching.
+The professional skills tests (numeracy and literacy skills tests) for prospective teachers assess the core skills that teachers need to fulfil their professional role in schools, rather than the subject knowledge needed for teaching.
 This is to ensure all teachers are competent in numeracy and literacy, regardless of their specialism.

 All applicants to ITT courses must pass the skills tests in numeracy and literacy before they can be recommended for the award of Qualified Teacher Status (QTS) and additionally the professional skills tests in numeracy and literacy must be passed before a trainee can begin their teacher training.